Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 \subsubsection{Style of Translation Outputs}

 If the model’s properties learned \emph{locally} (memorized bilingual snippets) are driving a particular translation, the output should skew more literal and form-fixed, whereas globally learned cross-lingual representations will be more adaptive.
-For example, we expect LLMs to produce standard, idiomatic translations for common phrases that likely appeared in parallel form during training (e.g. proverb-like expressions, technical terms), but to generate more \emph{explicative} or rephrased translations for novel or rare expressions.
+For instance, we expect LLMs to produce standard, idiomatic translations for common phrases that likely occurred in parallel form during training (e.g., proverb-like expressions or technical terms drawn from bilingual glossaries), but to generate more \emph{explanatory} or rephrased translations for novel or rare expressions.

 Recent analyses of LLM outputs suggest that their translations tend to be literal for frequent source-target phrase pairs, yet more interpretative for inputs that were unlikely to have direct parallel examples.
-This aligns with manual analysis: in earlier studies, GPT models often rendered common idioms in a straightforward way but would explain obscure idioms in the target language when a ready equivalent is not known (a sign of on-the-fly alignment).
+This aligns with manual analysis: in earlier studies, GPT models often rendered common idioms in a straightforward way but would explicate obscure idioms in the target language when a ready equivalent is not known (a sign of on-the-fly alignment).
 For instance, Bureau Works’ analysis \citep{bureau_works_we_nodate} found that GPT-3 achieved 90\% accuracy in translating Chinese idioms, outperforming traditional machine translation engines, which often produced literal and awkward translations.
 Similarly, \citet{tang_creative_2024} demonstrated that GPT-4, when prompted appropriately, could generate high-quality, context-aware translations of East Asian idioms, surpassing commercial translation engines in both faithfulness and creativity.

 These findings are further supported by comprehensive evaluations comparing GPT-4 to human translators. \citet{yan_benchmarking_2024} observed that GPT-4 tends toward overly literal translations and exhibits lexical inconsistency in some situations where human translators sometimes over-interpret context and introduce distinctly human “hallucinations” resulting from fatigue.
 This suggests that GPT-4's translation behavior varies depending on the familiarity of the source phrases, being more literal with common expressions and more interpretative with less familiar ones.